theobald-software/theobald-software.github.io/content/_en/xtract-universal/introduction/installation-and-update.md

 ### Upgrading Major Releases - ConfigConverter

-There are two ways of upgrading the product version from XU 2.x and 3.x to XU 4.x:
+There are two ways of upgrading the product version e.g, from XU 4.x to 5.x:
 - Upgrade during installation
 - Manual upgrade